 Thousands Flee Colorado Wildfire

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 Kirk Siegler of member station KUNC reports from the fire command post in downtown Boulder.

-But Boulder County Sheriff Commander Rick Brough says better weather today should aid firefighters.
+KIRK SIEGLER: But Boulder County Sheriff Commander Rick Brough says better weather today should aid firefighters.

-SIEGLER: But Brough didn't give the news that many people wanted to know when they'd be allowed back in.
+SIEGLER: But Brough didn't give the news that many people wanted to know - when they'd be allowed back in.
 It's been a long 24 hours for thousands of people displaced by the fire.
 Many of them have been hanging out here throughout the day, exchanging worried glances and swapping stories.

 SIEGLER: Tim Lockhart and his wife, Linda Molanu, had been away camping for the Labor Day holiday when they got a reverse 911 call to their cell phones telling them to evacuate.
 They hurried back to Boulder but haven't been able to get to their home west of town.

-Mr. LOCKHART: We know that people have lost houses on either side of us.
+LOCKHART: We know that people have lost houses on either side of us.
 So we're not - we're hopeful, but, you know, we're not holding our breath at the same time.

-After touring the fire this afternoon, Colorado Governor Bill Ritter praised firefighters and urged homeowners to sit tight.
+SIEGLER: After touring the fire this afternoon, Colorado Governor Bill Ritter praised firefighters and urged homeowners to sit tight.

-For NPR News, I'm Kirk Siegler in Boulder, Colorado.
+SIEGLER: For NPR News, I'm Kirk Siegler in Boulder, Colorado.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.